-Training is at the heart of every successful business, and as we’ve continued to invest in our estate we’ve also continued to invest in our partners.
+Training is at the heart of every successful business and as we’ve continued to invest in our estate, we’ve also continued to invest in our tenanted businesses.

-Our online learning management system allows you and your teams to grow and develop.
+Our online learning management system allows you and your teams grow and develop

 - We are a Centre for Excellence in Cask Marque training, providing cellar management training to all tenants.

-- Working with Bibendum we run regular sessions on tasting, serving and marketing wine.
+- Partnering with Bibendum wine; we run regular sessions on tasting, serving and marketing wine.

 So maybe you’re an experienced pub licensee looking for a new opportunity, a business person looking for a first venture in hospitality, or chef seeking a venue to showcase your talents.
 We’re confident we’ve got a venue that will suit you.

-If you are interested in finding out more about us and taking on one of our pubs please get in touch.
-We can then grab a coffee (or a pint) and have an initial chat about how it all works.
-Please email email@example.com
+We can then grab a coffee (or a pint) and have an initial chat about how it all works and go from there.

 The first thing to consider is if you have the sufficient funds to run a pub tenancy.
 Just having enough money to buy the stock and pay the deposit may not be enough, and you may find yourself running out of available cash as most businesses lose money in the first few months of trading, so be prepared and make sure you have the necessary funds to see you through.
 Don’t forget the wages of your employees and your manager’s cost if you have one.
 It is always advisable to consult an accountant on these matters.